sectra-medical/dpat_imageanalysisapi_sdk/examples/python/server_side_application_basic/README.md

 The “feedback” folder in the repo shows an example of the output folder structure and precomputed results csv file for a slide.

+To note, the gallery view also expects one or more polygons object to be sent - in the example there is one polygon with full slide dimension, but the polygons could for example correspond to which regions have been analyzed.

 - Input:
 - Output: gallery view display of precomputed results